usetrmnl/trmnl-display/README.md

 This file stores your API Key and other preferences.
 You may also need to provide your MAC address with key `device_id` for BYOS clients that require it to be paired with an API Key in the request headers.

-trmnl-epaper has an additional json configuration (epaper.json) which configures the e-paper GPIO connection and panel type.
+If you selected an e-paper display device during Installation, there will be an additional json configuration (epaper.json) which configures the e-paper GPIO connection and panel type.
 See the example file provided with this repo.

 ## License